-A Registration Statement on Form N-2, including amendments thereto, relating to the common stock, preferred stock and debt securities offered hereby, has been filed by us with the SEC.
+A Registration Statement on Form N-2, including amendments thereto, relating to the common stock, offered hereby, has been filed by us with the SEC.
 The prospectus and this statement of additional information do not contain all of the information set forth in the Registration Statement, including any exhibits and schedules thereto.
 Please refer to the Registration Statement for further information with respect to us and the offering of our securities.
 Statements contained in the prospectus and this statement of additional information as to the contents of any contract or other document referred to are not necessarily complete and in each instance reference is made to the copy of such contract or other document filed as an exhibit to a Registration Statement, each such statement being qualified in all respects by such reference.
 Copies of the Registration Statement may be inspected without charge at the SEC's principal office in Washington, D.C., and copies of all or any part thereof may be obtained from the SEC upon the payment of certain fees prescribed by the SEC.
-Pursuant to a notice of eligibility claiming exclusion from the definition of commodity pool operator, filed with the Commodity Futures Trading Commission and the National Futures Association, we are not deemed to be a "commodity pool operator" under the Cemmodity Exchange Act, as amended (the "CEA"), and accordingly, are not subject to registration or regulation as such under the CEA.
+Pursuant to a notice of eligibility claiming exclusion from the definition of commodity pool operator, filed with the CFTC and the National Futures Association, we are not deemed to be a "commodity pool operator" under the CEA, and accordingly, are not subject to registration or regulation as such under the CEA.